Jayesh1483/blockchain-learning-week-2/README.md

 **Exercise 12: Reflection**
 Write a brief summary (~300 words) of the potential applications of smart contracts you envision in industries like finance, healthcare, or real estate.

+## Test the Code:
+To tests the code, you can run it in the Visual Studio Code debugger terminal and Remix IDE.
+Exercise 11 would require, hardhat Open Zepplin libraries and node.js extensions to be installed for Visual Studio Debugger.
+You can take reference from this video to install the extensions: https://www.youtube.com/watch?v=9KGvY9-g1_w